 The fairway wood is one of the most impactful clubs you can add as a beginner.
 It bridges the distance gap between driver and irons, gives you a reliable option from the tee on tight holes, and makes long par-5s reachable.

-Start with the Epic Max.
+Browse our fairway woods collection to find the right fit for your swing.
 Learn to sweep it off the deck.
 Watch your approach shots start reaching greens they couldn't touch before.

 Gear up at GreenBox Golf